Coprophagia: Coprophagia by humans

 In humans, coprophagia has been described since the late 19th century in individuals with mental illnesses and in some sexual acts, such as the practices of anilingus and felching where sex partners insert their tongue into each other's anus and ingest biologically significant amounts of feces.
 Coprophagia is also done sexually, by coprophiles.

 In cuisine

-Several beverages are made using the feces of animals, including but not limited to Kopi luwak, insect tea, and Black Ivory Coffee.
+Animal feces-made food include but are not limited to Kopi luwak, insect tea, and Black Ivory Coffee.
 Casu martzu is a cheese that uses the digestive processes of live maggots to help ferment and break down the cheese's fats.

 As a cult practice

 Members of an unnamed religious cult in Thailand routinely ate the feces and dead skin of their leader, whom they considered to be a holy man with healing powers.

 As a paraphilia

 According to the DSM-5, coprophilia is a paraphilia where the object of sexual interest is feces.
 This can involve coprophagia.

 Coprophagia is sometimes depicted in pornography, typically under the term "scat" (from scatology), such as in the shock video 2 Girls 1 Cup.
 The 120 Days of Sodom, a 1785 novel by Marquis de Sade, prominently features depictions of erotic sadomasochistic coprophagia.
 The 1975 film of the same name also contains scenes of coprophilia and coprophagia.